horaklukas/modeler/README.md

 ## WORK PLAN
 1. Frontend modeler part
   * creating table and relation objects _in progress_
   * making table structure by selected database type
 2. Backend modeler part
   * reingeneering of tables and relations from database
   * _possiblly creating of tables and relations from  database catalog_
 3. Managment of models part
   * making image snapshoots from models
   * versioning of models
   * creation of packages to distribute model eg. as mail attachment

 ## TODO

 ### App
-* Options to delete objects
+* options to delete objects (tables/relations)
+* create database connections manager
+* add reingeneering of model from database
+* <s>add load/save model funcionality</s>

 ### Table
 * Fix changing columns at relation and table model when some column is deleted